polamjag/midiops/README.md

 Execute and press C5 key on your midi device.

-Optionally, you can set number of worker thread like this:
+Optionally, you can set number of worker thread for massive parallelism like this:

 ```ruby
 require 'unimidi'